Botan Dōrō: Otogi Boko version

 On the first night of Obon, a beautiful woman and a young girl holding a peony lantern stroll by the house of the widowed samurai Ogiwara Shinnojo.
 Ogiwara is instantly smitten with the woman, named Otsuyu, and vows an eternal relationship.
-From that night onward, the woman and the girl visit at dusk, always leaving before dawn.
-An elderly neighbor, suspicious of the girl, peeks into his home and finds Ogiwara in bed with a skeleton.
-Consulting a Buddhist priest, Ogiwara finds that he is in danger unless he can resist the woman, and he places a protection charm on his house.
-The woman is then unable to enter his house, but calls him from outside.
+From that night onward, Otsuyu and the girl visit at dusk, always leaving before dawn.
+An elderly neighbor, suspicious of Otsuyu, peeks into his home and finds Ogiwara in bed with Otsuyu, but to the neighbour she does not appear as a beautiful woman, but rather a woman in the form of a skeleton.
+Consulting a Buddhist priest, Ogiwara finds that he is in danger unless he can resist Otsuyu, and he places a protection charm on his house.
+Otsuyu is then unable to enter his house, but calls him from outside.
 Finally, unable to resist, Ogiwara goes out to greet her, and is led back to her house, a grave in a temple.
-In the morning, Ogiwara's dead body is found entwined with the woman's skeleton.
+In the morning, Ogiwara's dead body is found entwined with Otsuyu's skeleton.